jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Your life wont get better until you think of a tools in the same way.
 The solution to your political and economic problems.
 Using red/blue philosophies is a recipe for living in the past.

 Everytime you listen to a political speech just notice how many times they talk.
 Once you ask yourself what tool am I getting to bring down taxes, cap the debt ceiling, fight climate change, then you'll talking solutions.
 Until then you'll be experincing societal collapse.

+## Did it work?
+Did you see the Matrix, which is asking did you see yourself playing the game more after reading this all?

 ## A Fond Farewell - Listing all the metaphors and saying goodbye